MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 2. Select the shop for which you want to troubleshoot to open the **Shopify Shop Card** page.
 3. Turn off the **Allow Background Syncs** toggle.

-Now, when the sync action is triggered the task runs in the foreground.
+Now, when the sync action is triggered, the task runs in the foreground.
 If an error occurs, you get an error dialog with a **Copy details** link.
 Use the link to copy information to a text editor for further analysis.

 ## Logs